Rachel Shebesh: Early life and education

 Shebesh was born on 1 July 1971.
-She attended her primary at Lavingtone primary school from 1977 to 1985.
-She furthered her education at Kianda school in 1991 to 1993, and in the year 2007 she enrolled for a bachelor of arts in political science at the University of Nairobi.
+She attended her primary at Lavington Primary school from 1977 to 1985.
+She furthered her education at Kianda school from 1991 to 1993, and in the year 2007 she enrolled for a bachelor of arts in political science at the University of Nairobi.

 Career

 Shebesh was appointed in 2007 as the UN champion for risk reduction in Africa.
 She currently oversees the administration in the ministry of public service, youth and gender affairs.
-She is committed for the Kenyan Disability Network and also play roles of an adviser to UNIFEM.
+She is committed to the Kenyan Disability Network and also plays roles of an adviser to UNIFEM.
 Before she engaged in politics, Shebesh served as an administrator at Marion schools and ran a fashion and design company.